ahmedgurbuz/WeatherAnalysis/README.md

-# WeatherAnalysis
+# Weather Analysis Dashboard
-Building a webpage with HTML, CSS, Bootstrap to showcase a data project
+In this project, I have built a webpage to showcase one of my data projects using HTML, CSS, Bootstrap and Python.